GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Coding is "90 percent finished" for half of the total coding time.
-Debugging is "99 percent complete" most of the time.
+> ### Every computer language has its Shakespeares, and it is a joy to read their code.
+A well-written computer program possesses style, finesse, even humor—and a clarity that rivals the best prose.
 >
-> ~ *Fred Brooks*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts